 Castellini transplanted pancreas failed in 2013 from a virus.
 She is currently living with type 1 diabetes which she manages with the use of an integrated insulin pump and CGM system from Medtronic.
 Castellini is the longest pancreas alone transplant patient in the entire world.

 Castellini is recognized today as a “National Thought Leader” on diabetes by many pharmaceutical companies, research institutes, and those living with the disease themselves.
-She also currently sits on an advisory board for Roche Diagnostic.
+She also currently sits on an advisory board for Roche Diagnostic, and is a guest writer and consultant with Medtronic.
+Castellini became an Ambassador for Medtronic in 2014.
+Castellini, is a spokesperson for her local JDRF chapter, South Jersey in her home state of New Jersey.
 She is an active advocate for cure-focused research and fund-raising.

 In 1980, Castellini joined The Laborers’ International Union of North America where she specialized in chemicals and explosive for the Haz-Mat division as a “confined space entry specialist,” working on some of the most dangerous super-fund sites in the United States overseen by the United States Army Corps of Engineers.
 She was a licensed first responder, with a federal license in chemicals and explosives.
 She retired in 2000 due to complications of diabetes.
 To date, Castellini is still a member in good standing with The Laborers’ International Union.

 Castellini was named Roche Diabetes Care Hero and Torchbearer in 2011, a $10,000 donation in Castellini name was made to South Jersey JDRF Chapter.